JeremyYeaton/MoDyCoEEGpipeline/README.md

 Once you get down to trial types, enter the number of experimental conditions you have, then the specific trigger labels that correspond to each condition.

-A course outline of the actual pipeline is provided in the [processingChecklist file](https://github.com/JeremyYeaton/MoDyCoEEGpipeline/blob/master/processingChecklist.pdf).
+A coarse outline of the actual pipeline is provided in the [processingChecklist file](https://github.com/JeremyYeaton/MoDyCoEEGpipeline/blob/master/processingChecklist.pdf).